 Understanding Our Skin

-It shouldn't be a surprise that the first thing we recognize when we look at someone is their skin.
-Even though we might believe that we have noticed someone's eyes or a friendly smile first, our brain has already developed a rudimentary assessment and assumption of that individual's racial group, health status, or hygiene based on skin type.
+It should not be a surprise that the first thing we recognize when we look at someone is their skin.
+Even though we might believe that we have noticed someone's eyes or a friendly smile first, our brain has already developed a rudimentary assessment and assumption of that individual's racial group, health status and hygiene based on skin appearance.
+The human Skin, however, has yet to be given the spotlight as, say, the brain, despite being the body's largest organ.
+We will quickly realize that this organ is more than skin deep, more than what meets the eye.
+Beyond the mere physical barrier skin provides, demarcating internal from external, our skin boasts a host of functional properties necessary for our survival.
+These functional properties range from Immune Defence, Heat Regulation, Moisture Retention, Sensation detection and Vitamin D Synthesis.

 Epidermis

-This is the visible layer where we apply skincare products.
-It's commonly referred to as skin, but there's more to it.
-The epidermis consists of 4-5 layers, arranged like a sandwich.
-Each layer has specific functions to protect and maintain water, determine skin color, and detect sensation.
-Anatomists have assigned these layers two-part Latin names, each beginning with "Stratum."
-From outer to inner, these are:
+The Epidermis is the visible layer where we apply skincare products.
+It is what most of us will recognize as skin, but there are more layers beneath.
+The Epidermis consists of 4-5 layers, stacked like lasagna.
+Each layer has specific functions to protect and retain water, determine skin colour, and detect sensation.
+Anatomists have assigned these layers two-part Latin names, each beginning with "Stratum," meaning 'layer'.
+Here introduction, from outer to inner, are the epidermal layers:

 1. Stratum Corneum